 When responding to issues of cyberbullying, these procedures apply.
-The school will discuss cyberbullying with children during anti-bullying week (Rainbow Week) and the annual safer-internet day.
+The school will discuss cyberbullying with children during anti-bullying week and the annual safer internet day.

-Each term begins with a Citizenship Day when children focused on being a good citizen and revisiting the no-bullying ethos of the school.
-Children bring blue clothes to school to change into after lunch to reinforce the colour blue as the universal colour on anti-bullying.
-The school has a dedicated anti-bullying area with leaflets created by the children for KS1 (Yr 1&2) and KS2 (Yr 3&4).
-There is a Year 4 anti-bullying ambassador and a 'worry box' on the anti-bullying display table.
+Each term begins with a Wellbeing Day when children focused on being positive mental wellbeing and revisiting the no-bullying ethos of the school.
+Children and staff wear blue clothes to school to reinforce the colour blue as the universal colour on anti-bullying.